 The triple-double machine has proven to be an elite option in the NBA, pushing Russell Westbrook rookie cards to new heights.
 With Kevin Durant making the move to the Golden State Warriors, Westbrook has firmly established himself as the face of the Oklahoma City Thunder franchise.
 Showing the full transformation, he also earned MVP honors for the 2016-17 season.
-As such, Russell Westbrook's earliest cards are seeing strong interest from collectors and moving higher.
+As such, Russell Westbrook's earliest cards are seeing strong interest from collectors, and moving higher.

-Because he is part of a deep rookie class, unopened boxes with Russell Westbrook's official rookie cards are much tougher to track down.
+Because he is part of a popular rookie class, unopened boxes with Russell Westbrook's official rookie cards are much tougher to track down.
 The 2008-09 class also includes Derrick Rose and Kevin Love.
 However, singles are not hard to find and there are a good amount of low-end Russell Westbrook rookie card options along with several autographed cards.

 The guide below highlights the most popular and valuable rookies for Westbrook, including all the signed versions.
 For more choices, view a full Russell Westbrook rookie card checklist in our detailed player profile.

 Top Russell Westbrook Rookie Cards

 Click on the listings or images to shop for singles on eBay.

 A terrific option that falls lower on the price scale, Russell Westbrook was part of the final basketball rookie class to be featured in Bowman Chrome.
-In addition to the base rookie card, there is also a signed card, with a different image and card number, included in the main set.
-Collectors looking for more rarity and value can check out the many Refractor parallels.
+In addition to the base rookie card, there is also a signed card, with a different image and card number (#154), included in the main set.
+Collectors looking for more rarity and value can check out the Refractor parallels for each.